Kenneth Kerewi

-Kenneth Kerewi (born 8 May 1982) is a Nigerian professional footballer who plays as a midfielder.
+Kenneth Kerewi (born 8 May 1982) is a Nigerian professional footballer who plays as a midfielder for Pago Youth.
 Besides playing in Nigeria, he has also played in Bhutan, Samoa, American Samoa and New Zealand.

 Career

 Before the 2016 season, Kerewi signed with Samoan side Kiwi FC.
 Ahead of the 2017 season, he joined Utulei Youth in American Samoa.
 In 2018, he returned to Kiwi FC.
 Midway through the 2019 season, he signed with New Zealand's Manurewa AFC.
 In 2020, he joined the Samoan top flight club Lupe o le Soaga.
 The following season, he signed with another Samoan top flight club, Vaipuna SC, in Samoa.
-Kerewi has won the Samoa National League four times: with Kiwi FC in 2018, with Lupe o le Soaga in 2019 and Vaipuna SC in 2023 and 2025, making him the first foreign player to achieve this feat with three different clubs.
+Kerewi has won the Samoa National League four times: with Kiwi FC in 2018, with Lupe o le Soaga in 2020 and Vaipuna SC in 2023 and 2025, making him the first foreign player to achieve this feat with three different clubs.
+In January 2026, he signed with American Samoa side Pago Youth.